joeshaw824/ddpcr_nipd/README.md

 ## Sample Identification

-Cell free DNA samples are named by the research number (R number) assigned in the RAPID Biobank.
+Cell free DNA samples are named by the research number (R number) assigned in the RAPID (Reliable, Accurate Prenatal, non-Invasive Diagnosis)
+Biobank.
 Parental genomic DNA samples are named by an episode number from either Omni (example: 18G07200) or Epic (example: 19RG-220G0191).

 ## Disclaimer
 This software is intended for research purposes only, and is not validated for clinical use.
 No guarantee is provided for third party usage.